jessmartin/CoolButtons/README.md

 Todo
 ================================

-* Set an active state on the button so that it changes when touched
 * Fix the border to be an inner glow for more accuracy to the Apple buttons
-* Make a cooler demo app that shows a whole host of different buttons and maybe lets you adjust the button color on the fly via a slider
-* Add additional button customization to turn on/off the various elements
+* Add additional button customization to turn on/off the various design elements